Adding UI Controls#

 - You can "nudge it" one pixel at a time with your keyboard's UP/DOWN/LEFT/RIGHT keys

-- You can move it with bigger steps by holding down SHIFT and using your keyboard's UP/DOWN/LEFT/RIGHT keys
+- You can move it with bigger steps (10 pixels) by holding down SHIFT and using your keyboard's UP/DOWN/LEFT/RIGHT keys

-- You can move your controls to be aligned in one direction by using the align tools found in the Property Inspector
+- You can move controls to be aligned in one direction by using the align tools shown below

 Snapping and Smart Guides #